Spine Spot Chiropractic

 Although the best-known chiropractic technique is adjustment (or spinal manipulation), chiropractors may use a number of different therapies and techniques as part of an individual's treatment plan.
 Many chiropractors use their hands as their main treatment tool, but there are also techniques that use handheld therapeutic devices.
 In this section, you can read about various chiropractic therapies and techniques.

-Chiropractic Techniques and Therapies
+Chiropractic Physiotherapies and Therapies

 Chiropractic treatment is a non-invasive, hands-on approach to health care that focuses on the musculoskeletal system.
 It involves the diagnosis and manipulation of misalignments in the spine, known as subluxations, which affect the body's motion and the body's physical function, a common occurrence in many chiropractic clinics.
 Chiropractors, who are trained in chiropractic care, use their hands to perform spinal adjustments and other techniques to help the body heal itself.
 This article will delve into the various chiropractic techniques and therapies commonly used to treat a range of conditions.